Sermon Text 5.12.2019 — Wandering Sheep – Who’s your Shepherd?

 FELLOWSHIP HOSTS: In order to get more people involved in our Coffee/Donut Fellowship for 2019 we have two separate sign-ups: Donut Pick-up and Coffee Set-up.
 We would like to encourage you to sign-up for one or the other.
 You may also sign-up for both if you wish.
 The sign-up sheet is by the door by the north stairwell.

-THE LUTHERAN HOUR: “Cross In The Garden” is the topic for next Sunday.
-The sermon text will be from John 19:30—20:18.
-God is the true Gardener.
-He brought the soil of His garden into His being to make a new creation.
+THE LUTHERAN HOUR: “Up Close and Personal” is the topic for next Sunday.
+The sermon text will be from John 15:26—16:4.
+You cant’s get to know a person from a distance.
+The same is true for knowing God.
 The speaker will be Reverend Dr. Michael Zeigler.
 Hear his message on The Lutheran Hour on WGN (720) at 6:00 a.m.; WJWR (104.7 FM) and WJWR (90.3 FM) both on Sunday at 3:00 p.m.
 Also, if you can receive Lincoln, IL radio station WLLM (1370 AM) the program is broadcast two times on Sunday at 7:00 a.m. and 7:00 p.m.
 Tune in!
 You can also listen to The Lutheran Hour on your personal computer at RealAudio, www.lhm.org.

 FROM THE CHURCH OFFICE: If you miss church, please be reminded that copies of the previous week’s sermon are available on the table in the narthex.
 Also, the sermon will be available on our web site at www.goodshepherdblm.org.
 Thank you.